Programs, Workshops and Lectures

 Mentee/Mentor Training Programs

 Mentorship, sponsorship, and coaching are essential to both training and career advancement in scientific and biomedical fields.
-The Irving Institute for Clinical and Translational Research and the CUIMC Office of Faculty Professional Development and Engagement have created the PriME: Pathway to Mentoring Series—a five-part program designed to equip mentors with the skills to navigate the "hidden curriculum" of mentorship.
+The Irving Institute for Clinical and Translational Research and the CUIMC Office of Faculty Professional Development and Engagement have created BEAM: "Building Excellence in Academic Mentorship (formerly named PriME) —a five-part series/program designed to equip mentors with the skills to navigate the "hidden curriculum" of mentorship.
 This curriculum includes the unspoken norms and expectations critical to successful mentoring relationships, such as interpersonal skills, professional development, and fostering workforce well-being.

 “Understanding the tenure process at Columbia University: A conversation with the Provost”